disruptek/gitnim_osx/doc/manual.rst

 `0B0_10001110100_0000101001000111101011101111111011000101001101001001'f64`
 is approximately 1.72826e35 according to the IEEE floating-point standard.

+Literals must match the datatype, for example, `333'i8` is an invalid literal.
-Literals are bounds checked so that they fit the datatype.
-Non-base-10 literals are used mainly for flags and bit pattern representations, therefore bounds checking is done on bit width, not value range.
-If the literal fits in the bit width of the datatype, it is accepted.
+Non-base-10 literals are used mainly for flags and bit pattern representations, therefore the checking is done on bit width and not on value range.
 Hence: 0b10000000'u8 == 0x80'u8 == 128, but, 0b10000000'i8 == 0x80'i8 == -1
 instead of causing an overflow error.